nestordemeure/breviarium/data/english.md

 Concerning servants and friends, keep a diary whose pages are assigned to each person, divided into four columns:

-*In the first*, note the losses received from that person, how often he failed in his duty.
+1. Note the losses received from that person, how often he failed in his duty.

-*In the second*, what good you conferred on him with your labor.
+2. What good you conferred on him with your labor.

-*In the third*, what he accomplished for you.
+3. What he accomplished for you.

-*In the fourth*, what trouble he received from you, and what extraordinary labors.
+4. What trouble he received from you, and what extraordinary labors.

 Thus you will have everything at hand against complaints and for glory.

 Put these rules into practice each day in conversation.